deadbeef404/react-components/docs/modal.md

     required: false
     description: Triggered when the modal is closed by clicking on the close button or pressing escape

+backgroundClickToClose
+    type: boolean
+    required: false
+    default: true
+    description: Used to disable closing the modal when the background is clicked

 iconClasses
     type: object
     required: false